A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: Results

-The `OOOO' strategy profile is not a NE anymore ($C_1$ gets off better by deviating), overbidding is not always beneficial in this case.
-This may be seen in the case of other strategy profiles as well, for example in the case of the `NNON' $\rightarrow$ `ONON' or by the `NNOO' $\rightarrow$ `ONOO' transition, where the change of the strategy `N' to `O' by $C_1$ results in a decreased utility (2028.25 \textit{versus} 1866.25).
-The strategy profiles `OONN' and `NOOO' are both NEs, thus this example also illustrates the potential existence of multiple equilibria in the implied strategic game.
-Furthermore, let us note that while the NE `OONN' is efficient in terms of the total contracted quantity ($\text{TCQ}=420$, which is the theoretical maximum in this case since $qa^S_1+qa^S_2=420$), and gives only slightly less utility than `NNNN' (4237 instead of 4283.5), the strategy profile `NOOO' is inefficient both in terms of $TCQ$ (318.8) and total utility (3511.9).
+The `OOOO' strategy profile is not a NE anymore ($C_1$ gets off better by deviating), and overbidding is not always beneficial in this case.
+This may be seen in the case of other strategy profiles as well, for example in the case of the `NONO' $\rightarrow$ `OONO' transition, where the change of the strategy `N' to `O' by $C_1$ results in a decreased utility ( 2.4 \textit{versus} 0).
+The strategy profiles NONN', `OONN', 'NOON', 'NONO', 'OOON' and 'NOOO' are all NEs, thus this example also illustrates the potential coexistence of multiple equilibria in the implied strategic game.
+Furthermore, let us note that while in this particular case all the NEs are efficient in the context of the total traded quantity ($\text{TCQ}=2$, which is the theoretical maximum in this case since $qr^C_1+qr^C_2=2$) and result in the same total utility, this is not necessarily the case (see Scenario III described in Appendix B).